AhmadIman04/prof/README.md

 -   **The "Bell Curve" (KDE Plot)**: This shows the probability of different outcomes.
 The peak of the curve is the most likely outcome.
 -   **Recent Sum (Dashed Line)**: This vertical line shows the actual number of videos published in the last 1, 3, or 6 months.
 This is our baseline for comparison.
 -   **The Three Zones**:
-    -   🟢 **Green Zone (High Increase)**: If the dashed "Recent Sum" line falls here, it means it's statistically *outside* the 80% confidence interval on the lower end.
-There is high confidence that the future volume will be an **increase**.
+    -   🟢 **Green Zone (High Decrease)**: If the dashed "Recent Sum" line falls here, it means it's statistically *outside* the 80% confidence interval on the lower end.
+There is high confidence that the future volume will be an **decrease**.
-    -   🔴 **Red Zone (High Decrease)**: If the "Recent Sum" line falls here, it is statistically *outside* the confidence interval on the higher end.
-There is high confidence the trend is **decreasing**.
+    -   🔴 **Red Zone (High Increase)**: If the "Recent Sum" line falls here, it is statistically *outside* the confidence interval on the higher end.
+There is high confidence the trend is **increasing**.
     -   ⚪ **Gray Zone (Uncertain)**: If the "Recent Sum" line falls within the main gray area, the trend is considered stable or uncertain.
 The future outcome is too close to the recent past to declare a statistically significant change with high confidence.

 ---